dmartine/TNRIS-workshop/native/create_an_appstudio_app.md

 In this lab, you will use AppStudio to build an iOS and an Android native app from a single webmap.

-__Install AppBuilder__

-1. Click [this link](http://doc.arcgis.com/en/appstudio/) to go to the AppStudio download site.
+1. Click [this link](https://appstudio.arcgis.com/create.html) to go to the AppStudio website.

 2. Sign in with your ArcGIS developer or Organization account.

+3. Scroll down to the Map Viewer section and click start with this template.

+4. Download [this image](http://esri.github.io/geodev-hackerlabs/resources/pdxbackground.jpeg) for the background.

+5. Click Thumbnail

-3. Click `AppStudio for ArcGIS` > `Download Software` and install the software.
+5. and install the software.
 Or better yet, install locally if you have access to the installation files.

  NOTE: The files are 250-500+ MB so please be patient for it to download.